Learn more about the right approach and methodology when preparing a climate report for your business

 Data collection

-Many companies quickly face a significant amount of unforeseen work when they start quantifying the CO2 emissions from all of their processes - even when they've hired an expert consultant to do the calculations.
+Many companies quickly face a significant amount of unforeseen work when they set out to quantify the CO2 emissions from all their processes - even when they have hired an expert consultant to do the calculations.

-The calculation of CO2 emissions requires those responsible for the process to collect data from all of the company's processes.
+Calculating CO2 emissions requires those responsible for the process to collect data from all company processes.
 This typically involves involving a number of different people within the company to gather figures on everything from energy consumption and canteen food to the production and purchase of office supplies.

 Consumption-based and activity-based emissions